Georgia Ralph

 Physiotherapist

-Liv is a caring physiotherapist with a strong interest in women’s health and general physiotherapy.
-She enjoys working with active, everyday people and helping them manage pain, recover from injury, and move more confidently in their day-to-day lives.
+Liv is a caring and approachable physiotherapist with a strong interest in muscle and joint injuries.
+She completed her physiotherapy studies at Australian Catholic University and enjoys working with active, everyday people to help them manage pain, recover from injury, and move with confidence in their daily lives.

-Liv takes a warm, supportive approach to care and focuses on practical treatment plans that fit into real life.
-She is passionate about empowering her patients with the knowledge and tools they need to feel strong, capable, and supported in their bodies.
+Liv takes a warm, supportive approach to care and focuses on practical, realistic treatment plans that fit into busy lifestyles.
+She is passionate about empowering her patients with the knowledge, tools, and exercises they need to feel strong, capable, and supported in their bodies.

 Liv’s special interests include: